-- The CEO, Chief Operating Officer, Chief Financial Officer, Group Manager Integrity, Head of Internal Audit, the outsourced audit provider, and other Officials may attend meetings as observers, as determined by the Chair, but will not be members of the Committee. - 4.5 Representatives from the ANAO may attend relevant committee meetings (in whole or in part) as observers, as determined by the Chair and the ARC will meet privately with ANAO representatives at least once per year. - 4.6 The members, taken collectively, will have a broad range of skills and experience relevant to the operations of NIAA.
+At least one NIAA Deputy Chief Executive Officer will be appointed as a Senior Advisor to the Committe... - 4.2 The Chief Executive Officer will appoint the Chair of the Committee. - 4.3 The Committee is authorised to appoint a Committee member to be Deputy Chair who will act as chair in the absence of the Chair. - 4.4 The Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Chief Information Officer and Head of Internal Audit may attend meetings as observers, as determined by the Chair, but will not be members of the Committee. - 4.5 Representatives from the Australian National Audit Office (ANAO) will be invited to attend all meetings of the Committee, as observers. - 4.6 The members, taken collectively, will have a broad range of skills and experience relevant to the operations of NIAA.
 At least one member of the Committee will have accounting or related financial management experience with an understanding of accounting and auditing standards in a public sector environment.
-While not mandatory, there is a preference for at least one First Nations committee member.
-Irrespective, members should demonstrate cultural awareness including: - a. an understanding of the issues affecting Aboriginal and Torres Strait Islander peoples; - b. an ability to communicate sensitively and effectively with Aboriginal and/or Torres Strait Islander peoples; and - c. a willingness and commitment to continue to develop cultural competency. - 4.7 Members will be appointed for an initial period not exceeding three years.
+Members should have cultural awareness including: - a. an understanding of the issues affecting Aboriginal and Torres Strait Islander peoples, - b. an ability to communicate sensitively and effectively with Aboriginal and/or Torres Strait Islander peoples; and

+- c. a willingness and commitment to continue to develop cultural competency. - 4.7 Members will be appointed for an initial period not exceeding three years.
 Members may be re-appointed after a review of their performance, for a further period not exceeding two years, unless agreed to by the CEO.